 Wolf Park is a great place to photograph or film wolves.
 We invite guests to film and photograph during regularly scheduled programs.

-- Photography Seminars and Shoots – These scheduled programs allow photographers to enter the enclosure and photography Wolf Park’s animal residents.
+- Photography Seminars – These scheduled programs feature a short seminar on photographing wolves followed by a chance to enter the enclosure and photograph Wolf Park’s animal residents.

 Day-long photography seminars provide participants with a training session regarding tips for photographing animals led by Wolf Park’s photographer, Monty Sloan.
 He’ll discuss how to get the best out of your time in with the wolves, including good angles, flash usage, and how to eliminate fencing and other background clutter in your shots.
 This is followed by sessions with the wolves.
-Participants receive about three hours’ time with the animals.
+Participants receive at least two hours’ time with the animals.

 You do not have to be a “professional” photographer to attend!
 Bring the camera of your choice and learn how to photograph Wolf Park’s socialized wolves in a low-key, relaxed setting.